Schulich-Ignite/website/content/language/python/advanced.md

 ---
 title: Advanced
 description: |
   If you haven't covered the basics of python I would recommend looking at [our basic syntax overview](/language/python/syntax).
-This section will cover more advanced methods that will help you once you have the ability to broadly use python
+This section will cover more advanced methods that will help you once you have the ability to broadly use python more effectively!
+excludeTOC: True
 ---